saurabh7248/TIL/conda/list-environments.md

-## Command to export configuration of exisitng environment
+## Command to list all environments

 ```
 conda env list